tokland/omreact/README.md

-# Purely functional React components with local state
+## Purely functional React components with local state

-`OmReact` is a thin layer over React that allows writing purely functional components with local state.
-React is mostly a functional framework, but it still promotes imperative code since `this.setState` works by performing side-effects.
+`OmReact` is a thin layer over React that allows writing purely functional components that hold local state.
+React is mostly a functional framework, but it still promotes imperative code through `this.setState`, which works by performing side-effects.

 `OmReact` is similar to the [Elm architecture](https://guide.elm-lang.org/architecture/), but applied to components: define a **single update** function that takes **actions** and returns **commands** (new state + async/parent actions).
 On render, event props take pure values, either action constructors or plain values (example: `$onClick="setValueOne"`), instead of functions with side effects.